ChuLew/Computer-Systems/Project1/CompSysProject1-master/Misc/README.md

 # CompSysProject1
 Computer Systems Project 1

-/*How to run code zeroA.c zeroB.c zeroC.C*/
+/*How to run code zeroA.c zeroB.c and zeroC.C*/

 *in command line*  ./a.out(executable file name) test.txt (*input file name*) for example: